noroadsleft/qmk_firmware/docs/newbs_suggested_tools.md

 * Supported Platforms:
   * Windows 7 and up (32-bit and 64-bit)
   * Mac OS X 10.9 and up
+* Requires an account at Bitbucket or Atlassian

 ## Text Editors